tundish/blathnaid/blathnaid/book/chapters.rst

 This cheered Jack no end.
 Perhaps Morten might have made it away.

-“Last week?
+“This was last week?
 What happened to the horse?”

-“I didn't ask.”
+“I didn't ask.
+They were a bit touchy about it.”

 Third wish gone
 ---------------